triveni-7773/VedicVision/README.md

 day2_mathOperations

 A calculate function is created to calculate all the operations between two operands.
 As we have to return all the calculations we should return an array [] of the results.
 In the main function we should call the calculate function by passing the two parameters and retrieving the results from the array through indexing.

+day2_bankInterest

+A function simpleInterest is created for calculating the simple interest for the given data.
+And compoundInterest function is to calculate compound interest. simple interest=P*R*T/100 compound interest=P*((1+(R/100))^T)-P.